drobledoruiz/JeDi/README.md

 	|  `--'  | |  |____ |  '--'  ||  |
 	 \______/  |_______||_______/ |__|

-An Snakemake pipeline for unbiased population metrics
+An Snakemake pipeline to calculate unbiased genetic diversity metrics: individual heterozygosity, population nucleotide diversity (pi) and populations sequence divergence (dxy)

 1. [Requirements](#requirements)
 2. [Installation](#installation)
 3. [Running the pipeline](#running)

 <img src="dag.svg " width="1000" height="550" />

 ## Requirements  <a name="requirements"></a>

-It is required **MAMBA** to employ snakemake pipelines, however any other conda implementation such as micromamba also work.
-We recommend installing mamba trough [Miniforge](https://github.com/conda-forge/miniforge).
+**mamba** needs to be installed to run snakemake pipelines, however any other conda implementation such as micromamba or miniconda also work.
+We recommend installing mamba through [Miniforge](https://github.com/conda-forge/miniforge).

 ### Unix-like platforms (Mac OS & Linux)

-Download the installer using curl or wget or your favorite program and run the script:
+Download the installer using curl or wget (or your favorite program) and run the script:

 ```
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"